 The Spiritual Exercises of Ignatius of Loyola

-The Spiritual Exercises in Everyday Life takes place over a nine-month period, beginning in September and concludes in May.
+The Spiritual Exercises in Everyday Life takes place over a nine-month period, beginning in September and concluding in May.
 Activities include a commitment to daily prayer of approximately one hour, keeping a journal and a weekly meeting with a Guide to review prayer experiences, learn about different prayer exercises and receive direction for the following week.

 The Spiritual Exercises themselves are a series of meditations on scripture, reflections, prayers and experiences that move through four stages.
 Each stage has a particular focus: the First is on how humans reject a loving God (sin) and God’s continuous response of mercy; the Second is on developing a relationship with Jesus Christ, through contemplating his public life in the Gospels; the Third on being with Jesus in his passion and death; and the Fourth on relating to the risen Jesus and becoming a “contemplative in action.”

 There is no one method or source of Ignatian prayer: Ignatius drew on a number of Christian sources, and the Spiritual Exercises contain over 10 different kinds of prayer.
 Though a readiness to pray with scripture is important, there is opportunity for stillness too - Ignatius did not wish to force people into a spiritual straitjacket.
 The Spiritual Exercises therefore, involve a process that aims to help people reach inner freedom in responding freely to the personal call of Christ, to help build the Kingdom of God.

 HOW THE SPIRITUAL EXERCISES WORK